Faculty Appointments Policy

 Date Enacted or Revised: October 7, 2015; Revised February 1, 2019; October 4, 2022

 Faculty Appointments and Hiring Process

-1. The term “academic department” is used generically to mean departments, colleges, etc. that hire faculty.
+1. The term “academic department” is used generically to mean departments, colleges, and similar instructional units that employ faculty for instructional, research, or related purposes..
 The term “academic year” generally refers to the time beginning one week prior to the start of fall semester classes through spring commencement.
 Summer or interim terms are defined according to the academic calendar.

 2. All faculty appointments must be in accordance with the Faculty Credentialing Policy, standard 6.2.a of the Southern Association of Colleges and Schools Commission on Colleges Principles of Accreditation: Foundations for Quality Enhancement, and related University of Louisiana System policies.

 Deans must have Senior Staff approval to fill a position before hiring procedures begin.
 The McNeese State University Hiring Plan guides the hiring process once a position is approved to be filled.
 A national search should be conducted when seeking candidates for full-time faculty positions.
 Appointments for full-time and part-time faculty (including teaching graduate assistants) are finalized at the campus level upon completion of the University Hiring Plan process, including procedures for verifying credentials, completion of background checks, and other pre-employment requirements determined by the Office of Human Resources and Student Employment.
 After approval of the selected candidate by the department head, dean, assistant vice president for academic affairs, provost, and president, the University of Louisiana System approves appointments.
 All reappointments, non-renewal, or terminations of members of the academic staff shall be made by the president of the University with the approval of the Board of Supervisors for the University of Louisiana System.